Skip to content

 Good meeting you at [Property Address] today.
 You mentioned [the backyard / the kitchen layout / the transit access / the parking] stood out to you.

 Now that you've had a few hours to think about it, what's your gut reaction?
-Anything you'd want more details on, or anything that felt off?
+Anything you'd want more details on, or anything that didn't work for you?

-I'll send one more follow-up tomorrow with [comparable sales / a few similar options / answers to your questions], depending on what you tell me.
+I'll send one more follow-up tomorrow with [comparable sales / a few similar options / answers to your questions], depending on what's most useful.

 Best,